callumvh/cv/main.typ

       made the migration. #h(1fr)\

-    - *PayAt API integration*: I worked on upgrading a legacy SOAP integration with PayAt to their new REST API using Spring Boot, utilized a OpenAPI/Swagger Spring code generator #h(1fr)\
+    - *PayAt API integration*: I worked on upgrading a legacy SOAP integration with PayAt to their new REST API using Spring Boot, utilized an OpenAPI/Swagger Spring code generator #h(1fr)\

     - *Business applications*:
-      - I worked on VPS, which is a scheduling application for C\#/dotnet applications, used for handover imports, payment imports etc
+      - I worked on VPS, which is a scheduling application for C\#/dotnet applications, used for handover imports, payment imports, etc.
-      - I worked on VeriWeb which is a Java/Spring application for exposing and consuming API's, we also use it for many other things like managing recurrind card payments and our office dashboard monitoring tool.
+      - I worked on VeriWeb, which is a Java/Spring application for exposing and consuming APIs, we also use it for many other things like managing recurring card payments and our office dashboard monitoring tool.
-      - Worked on VeriNet which is a large desktop application built using Clarion and used by our agents when communicating with debtors.
+      - Worked on VeriNet, which is a large desktop application built using Clarion and used by our agents when communicating with debtors.
       - I created and maintained many SQL Server stored procedures (where most of our business logic is stored), I also have a lot of experience with querying and joining data, as well as creating reports in SQL.

-    - *VeriCred Credit Bureau (VCCB) API integration*: Integrated with the VCCB API to retreive personal data about certain debtors in VeriNet #h(1fr)\
+    - *VeriCred Credit Bureau (VCCB) API integration*: Integrated with the VCCB API to retrieve personal data about certain debtors in VeriNet #h(1fr)\

-    - *VeriNet scripts using powershell*: Worked on improving the developer experience by heavily utilizing powershell scripts to compile VeriNet (which requires a 32-bit VM to do any development), it reduced the time from when you make a code change to seeing the change when running locally. #h(1fr)\
+    - *VeriNet scripts using PowerShell*: Worked on improving the developer experience by heavily utilizing PowerShell scripts to compile VeriNet (which requires a 32-bit VM to do any development), it reduced the time from when you make a code change to seeing the change when running locally. #h(1fr)\

-    - *Voyc.ai development*: I worked on importing prediction data from a third-party integration called Voyc.ai, they converted our agent calls to text and tried to measure how well they followed their script etc. I worked on screens in VeriNet which would show information about that data.
+    - *Voyc.ai development*: I worked on importing prediction data from a third-party integration called Voyc.ai; they converted our agent calls to text and tried to measure how well they followed their script, etc. I worked on screens in VeriNet which would show information about that data.

     - *USA branch*: I worked on API integrations for our USA branch which has since closed down.
 I utilized the Merchant-E API and IntelliPay API for payment imports.
-    - *CPB API*: Upgraded our integration with a third-party Credit Bureau called CPB.
   ],
 )